kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 ## Manually Running Spatial Applications
 For the labs, we will use GitHub Classroom to release the skeleton code.
-If you don't have a GitHub account, please create one. (https://github.com/)
+If you don't have a GitHub account, please create one [https://github.com/](https://github.com/).

-The skeleton Code will be accessible by accepting the invitation to the assignment through https://classroom.github.com/a/WSsIeHJy.
-(If it's the first time using GitHub classroom, please refer to [this doc](https://docs.google.com/document/d/1cgPLa6V26DEOppgDrKcIn8uaosUrQSEAcLYpinZXdHw/edit?usp=sharing))
+The skeleton Code will be accessible by accepting the invitation to the assignment through [https://classroom.github.com/a/WSsIeHJy](https://classroom.github.com/a/WSsIeHJy).
+If it's the first time using GitHub classroom, please refer to [this doc](https://docs.google.com/document/d/1cgPLa6V26DEOppgDrKcIn8uaosUrQSEAcLYpinZXdHw/edit?usp=sharing)

 This will include the code used in this lab and run commands to run the simulation.
 A variety of applications are already written in Spatial.
 A tutorial, documentation, and other resources can be found at https://spatial-lang.org/.